How-Long-Can-You-Stay-After-Foreclosure North Carolina

 In North Carolina, there is a standard procedure for eviction after a foreclosure:

-1. Notice to Quit: After the foreclosure sale, the new property owner usually gives a Notice to Quit, telling you when to leave.
+1. Notice to Quit: After the foreclosure sale, the new property owner usually issues a Notice to Quit, specifying when you must leave.

-2. Filing with Court: If you don’t leave by the deadline, the new owner can file for eviction in local court.
+2. Filing with the Court: If you don’t leave by the deadline, the new owner can file for eviction in the local court.

-3. Court Hearing: The court will decide at the hearing if the eviction goes forward.
+3. Court Hearing: The court will decide at the hearing whether to grant the eviction.
 You can share any defense or reason for needing more time.

 4. Eviction Order: If the court sides with the new owner, an eviction order is issued, setting the move-out date.